gecskpdev/NearbyHostel/HOSTEL_README.md

 Hostel images are now uploaded and stored using [Cloudinary](https://cloudinary.com/).
 The backend handles image uploads and stores the returned Cloudinary URLs in the database. **Firebase Storage is no longer used for images.**

+### Cloudinary Features
+- **High-Quality Images**: Images are displayed using Cloudinary's `q_auto:best` transformation for optimal quality.
+- **Image Slider**: All hostel images are shown in a Swiper slider, supporting multiple images per hostel.
+- **Fullscreen Modal/Lightbox**: Click any image to view it fullscreen in a modal for a better viewing experience.
+- **Responsive Design**: The slider and modal are fully responsive and accessible.
+- **Custom Transformations**: You can customize Cloudinary transformations (e.g., resizing, cropping, quality) by editing the image URL or backend logic.

 ### Cloudinary Setup
 1. **Create a Cloudinary account** at https://cloudinary.com/ (free tier is sufficient).
 2. **Get your credentials** from the Cloudinary dashboard: